statsd/statsd/README.md

 Supported Backends
 ------------------

-StatsD supports multiple, pluggable, backend modules that can publish statistics from the local StatsD daemon to a backend service or data store.
-Backend services can retain statistics for longer durations in a time series data store, visualize statistics in graphs or tables, or generate alerts based on defined thresholds.
+StatsD supports pluggable backend modules that can publish statistics from the local StatsD daemon to a backend service or data store.
+Backend services can retain statistics in a time series data store, visualize statistics in graphs or tables, or generate alerts based on defined thresholds.
 A backend can also correlate statistics sent from StatsD daemons running across multiple hosts in an infrastructure.

-StatsD includes the following backends:
+StatsD includes the following built-in backends:

-* [Graphite][graphite] (`graphite`): Graphite is an open-source time-series data store that provides visualization through a web-browser interface.
+* [Graphite][graphite] (`graphite`): An open-source
+  time-series data store that provides visualization through a web-browser.
-* Console (`console`): The console backend outputs the received metrics to stdout (e.g. for seeing what's going on during development).
+* Console (`console`): Outputs the received metrics to stdout (see what's going on during development).
-* Repeater (`repeater`): The repeater backend utilizes the `packet` emit API to forward raw packets retrieved by StatsD to multiple backend StatsD instances.
+* Repeater (`repeater`): Utilizes the `packet` emit API to forward raw packets retrieved by StatsD to multiple backend StatsD instances.

+A robust set of [other backends](https://github.com/etsy/statsd/wiki/Backends) are also available as plugins to allow easy reporting into databases, queues and third-party services.

 By default, the `graphite` backend will be loaded automatically.
+Multiple backends can be run at once.
 To select which backends are loaded, set the `backends` configuration variable to the list of backend modules to load.

 Backends are just npm modules which implement the interface described in section *Backend Interface*.
 In order to be able to load the backend, add the